Modified scattering for the cubic Schr\"odinger equation on Diophantine waveguides: Preparations

 \subsection{Dispersion in the unbounded direction}

-Now that we have analyzed the key interaction of the system in the compact direction, we turn to the dispersive properties of the one-dimensional Schrödinger free evolution in the unbounded direction $\R$.
-In the following lemma we recall the dispersive estimate and its consequence in our context.
+Now that we have analyzed some interactions of the system in the compact direction, we turn to the dispersive properties of the Schrödinger free evolution in the unbounded direction $\R$.
+In the following lemma we recall a dispersive estimate and its consequence in our context.

 \begin{lemma} There exists $C>0$ such that for all $f\in L^{2}(\R)\cap x^{-1}L^{2}(\R)$ and~$t>0$,